 Bituminous materials cost adjustments will be calculated for each calendar month in which applicable bituminous material is placed; and will be paid or deducted when all other contract requirements for the work placed during the month are satisfied.
 The adjustments shall not apply during contract time subject to liquidated damages for completion of the entire contract.

-Return With Bid